nytlabs/github-s3-deploy/README.md

 ## Warnings
 * The `index.js` file must be called that; this is the file that AWS looks for for its `index.handler` call.
 Changing that name is an exercise left to the reader, as it requires updating several configurations throughout AWS and is probably not worth the effort.
+* Please keep the object names in the config.json file, or else you have to modify `index.js` to point to the new names.
+* Keep the encrypted file to `config.json.secret` or you will also have to fix this in your index.js file.
 * Use `npm` to install more modules into your project should you need them.
 AWS has very few preinstalled modules (AWS being one of them, thankfully).
 Your `node_modules` directory will always need to be a part of the archive you upload to AWS.